 In this article, I covered meal planning for dinner… but if you’re feeling brave, you can take it a step further and try planning all three meals for the week!

-21 meals sounds like a lot, but there are people who do it.
+Twenty-one meals sound like a lot, but some people do it.

 Meal planning for breakfast, lunch and dinner has its benefits:

-Attempting to develop good habits, such as meal planning, has to work for your particular situation in order to be successful.
+Attempting to develop good habits, such as meal planning, has to work for your particular situation to be successful.